Robert Martinson's nothing

 rehabilitative efforts that have been reported so far have had no appreciable effect on recidivism.
 The results of this assessment convinced them that not much seems to work and one program did not seem more effective than another.

-Robert Martinson made this widely when he published a short piece in the Public Interest, (a liberal magazine begun in New York in 1965) asserting that nothing works and the phrase has been the phrase has been associated with his name since.
+Robert Martinson made this available much more widely when he published a short piece in the Public Interest, (a liberal magazine begun in New York in 1965) asserting that nothing works and the phrase the phrase has been associated with his name since.